 To stress that point: the beta channel version of GameMaker Studio 2 may contain bugs that could corrupt your projects.
 It may also introduce project structure changes which, whilst being completely safe and correct, block you from taking that project back into earlier GMS2 versions or sharing the project with others who are not using the beta version.

-Accordingly, the Beta Channel opt-in will not be available for minors, Educational users who log in using seats, or anyone using the free Trial version.
+Accordingly, the Beta Channel opt-in will not be available for minors or Educational users.
 We would also caution users of shared computers from opting-in, as the setting is for the GMS2 install, not per-user.

 It is also currently not available on Steam (we will review this for possible inclusion in a later release).
 For our Steam users, your YoYo Account is valid for the non-Steam version as well, so feel free to install and use that to take part in the beta.
 If you haven't done so already, please follow the steps in our Using Your YoYo Account With Steam guide to link your Steam account to your YoYo Account.